AtanasVekiev/Data-Science-Portfolio/README.md

 The dataset posed challenges like gaps, missing data, and complex feature interactions.

 ## Data Preprocessing and Feature Selection
-The preprocessing steps included cleaning missing values, handling outliers, and applying sliding window sampling to capture temporal dependencies.
+Applying sliding window sampling to capture temporal dependencies.
 Feature selection highlighted the most impactful variables for model predictions.

 ## Model Selection and Methodology
 Three models were employed: